Intermunicipal Development Plans

 The IDPs have gone through several revisions, reviewed by administration and Council, and have been thoroughly fine tuned to the documents we have today.
 The IDPs will be presented for first reading at Council on November 14th, 2018 and a public hearing tentatively scheduled for December 12, 2018.

 All members of the public are welcome to attend and present any comments to Council as a final opportunity to receive valuable input.

-More information about Intermunicipal Development Plans can be found here.
+More information about Intermunicipal Development Plans (PDF) can be found online.